jinethB2006/Student-Expense-Tracker-project/README.md

 https://trackmyspend.streamlit.app

+---

 ## Project Description

-The Student Expense Tracker is a web application built using Python and Streamlit that helps students manage their daily expenses and track their spending.
-The application allows users to record expenses, categorize them, and monitor how much of their budget remains.
+TrackMySpend is a web-based student expense tracking application built using Python and Streamlit.
+It allows users to manage daily expenses, set budgets, and monitor spending in real time.

-This project demonstrates how Python programming concepts can be applied to create a practical tool for personal financial management.
+This version of the application supports multiple users, where each user can securely manage their own data.

+---

 ## Problem Statement

 Many students find it difficult to track their daily spending.
 Small expenses such as food, travel, or stationery often go unnoticed, which can lead to overspending.

-Without a simple tracking system, students may lose control of their budget and find it difficult to understand where their money is being spent.
+Without a proper system, students may lose control of their budget and find it difficult to understand where their money is being spent.

+---

 ## Proposed Solution

-The Student Expense Tracker solves this problem by providing a simple system where students can record and monitor their expenses.
-Users can set a budget, add expense details, and view their total spending.
-The application automatically calculates the remaining budget, helping students make better financial decisions.
+TrackMySpend provides a simple system where users can record and monitor their expenses.
+Each user can set a budget, add expense details, and view their total spending.

+The system calculates the remaining budget automatically and ensures that each user’s data is stored separately.

+---

 ## Features

+- User login and signup system
+- Multi-user support
-* Set and store a budget
+- Set and manage personal budget
-* Add daily expenses with category and notes
+- Add daily expenses with category and notes
-* View all recorded expenses
+- View all recorded expenses
-* Calculate total spending
+- Calculate total spending
-* Display remaining budget after expenses
+- Display remaining budget
+- Clear expense history

+---

 ## Technologies Used

-* Python
+- Python
-* Streamlit
+- Streamlit
-* Pandas
+- Pandas
-* CSV file for data storage
+- SQLite

+---

 ## Project Structure

-student-expense-tracker
+student-expense-tracker/
 │
 ├── app.py
+├── auth.py
 ├── expense_manager.py
 ├── requirements.txt
 ├── README.md
+│
-└── data
+└── data/
-  ├── expenses.csv
-  └── budget.txt
+    └── data.db

+---

 ## Installation